-Making your own homemade laundry detergent will allow you to spend only about ten euros for a year of washing machines.
+Making your own homemade laundry detergent will allow you to only spend around ten euros for a year’s worth of washing machines.

-In addition to being bought at the supermarket, detergent can also be made at home, with considerable savings.
-Doing your own laundry will also allow you to respect the environment and the health of our loved ones.
-Very often, in fact, the detergents sold in supermarkets contain surfactants or chemical substances that, in the long run, can have harmful effects on the body.
+In addition to being purchased at the supermarket, detergent can also be made at home, with considerable savings.
+Doing your own laundry will also allow you to respect the environment and the health of the people we care about.
+Very often, in fact, detergents sold in supermarkets contain surfactants or chemical substances which, in the long run, can have harmful effects on the body.

 Not to mention the dangerous effects on the environment.
-In addition, homemade detergents are hypoallergenic and do not contain preservatives.
+In addition, homemade laundry detergent is hypoallergenic and does not contain preservatives.

-It has been shown that French families, for example, do an average of 5 washes in the washing machine per week, for a total of 220 washes in one year.
-During these washes, 26 liters of liquid detergent and 40 kilos of washing powder are used.
+It has been shown that French families, for example, do an average of 5 machine washes per week , for a total of 220 washes in a year.
+During these washes, 26 liters of liquid detergent and 40 kilos of powder are used.

-At home, you can make all the detergents, even the one to wash your clothes in the machine.
-Let’s see how to produce it for a year’s worth of detergent, using only two ingredients and spending less than ten euros (about 0.35 cents per liter).
+At home, you can make all the detergents, even the one to wash your laundry in the machine.
+Let’s see how to produce it for a year’s worth of laundry, using just two ingredients and spending less than ten euros (around 0.35 cents per liter).

-The ingredients needed to prepare the liquid detergent that you will need for a year’s worth of laundry are as follows:
+The ingredients needed to prepare the liquid laundry detergent you will need for a year’s worth of laundry are:

 1 liter of hot water